 We reach Jaipur late in the morning or early afternoon, and set out on a half-day tour of the city.
 We begin with the Hawa Mahal or the Palace of Winds.
 Hawa Mahal is nothing like you’ve ever encountered before.
 This 18th century, 5-storey structure sports a whopping 953 windows.
 It is believed that the noble women would watch the city processions from the windows of Hawa Mahal, away from the preying eyes of the commoners.

-Your morning in the royal city of Jaipur begins with a visit to Amber Fort.
-Like most of the forts of Rajasthan, Amber Fort too is located at a hilltop.
-However, reaching the fort promises to be an exciting affair as you go on an elephant ride just like the great kings of yore did.
+Your morning in the royal city of Jaipur begins with a visit to the Amber Fort.
+Like most of the forts of Rajasthan, the Amber Fort is located on a hilltop.
+However, reaching the fort promises to be an exciting affair as you go on an elephant ride just like the great kings of yore.
 The elephant itself dons a royal look complete with saddle and ornate coverings.
 The location of this 18th century fort is quite scenic and offers a great view of the city below.
 The pathways that take you to the inner parts of the fort themselves are quite detailed in their construction.
 The ancient structure gets grander as you venture further in.
-The archways and the ramparts, all give you a glimpse of the lavishness that once existed in Jaipur.
+The archways and the ramparts all give you a glimpse of the lavishness that once existed in Jaipur.
 The architecture is a mix of Rajput and Hindu styles.

 Sukh Mandir or the Palace of Pleasure located within the fort complex stands true to its name.
 You suddenly feel the cool winds ruffling your senses.
 Sukh Mandir is another engineering marvel of Jaipur.
 The cool climate is an artificial creation that emanates from the cool winds that blow through the cascading waters in the fort.
 You’ll love the intricate work on the ivory-sandalwood door of Sukh Mandir.
 A visit to Mirror Palace and you’ll be swept away by the Rajput sense of aesthetics.
 Several beautiful paintings and flowers made of glass decorate the Mirror Palace in entirety.
 A single lamp lit in the center of the chamber appears like a thousand stars in this beautiful palace made of reflective glass.